RyanLilleyman/supreme-journey/README.md

    ```bash
    php artisan key:generate
    ```
-7. Ensure the database credentials you noted down earlier insdie the .env file.
+7. Ensure the database credentials you noted down earlier inside the .env file.

 8. Migrate to the database.
    ```bash